 The CCMR component score is rounded to the nearest whole number.
 If applicable, the sunsetting IBC limit is applied at this step.
 A raw score of more than 100 is scaled to 100.

-An example from the 2024 accountability cycle:
+An example from the 2026 accountability cycle:

-Number of Graduates Who Achieved at least One of the CCMR Indicators + Previous Dropouts Who Achieved at least One of the CCMR Indicators
+Number of Graduates Who Achieved at least One of the CCMR Indicators

-Number of 2023 Annual Graduates (- Previous Dropouts who Returned)
+Number of 2025 Annual Graduates (- Previous Dropouts who Returned)